 For designated Texas state employees – mostly judicial officials, heads of agencies, and members of state boards, commissions and the Texas Legislature – the employing agency will issue a special hotel tax exemption photo ID or card.
+District attorneys and district judges will receive their cards from the Comptroller’s office.
 These employees are exempt from state and local hotel taxes.
-(District attorneys and district judges will receive their cards from the Comptroller’s Office.)

 Contractors and city and county government employees working for the State of Texas or the federal government are not exempt from state or local hotel taxes.